GM-Manifold/User_Registration_Login_Testing/README.md

-User Login 2.11
+User Login 2.12 (2.11+)
-- Create a login functionality
-- Upon successful login, direct the user to the Welcome Page.
-- Upon unsuccessful attempts to login, provide appropriate messages to the user.
+- Upon 3 unsuccessful attempts, lock out the user for 10 minutes.
+- Make the number of attempts and duration of the lock out variable and admin controlled.